seanzw/yart-cpp/README.md

 > make
 ```
 #####Main
-I use [makepp](http://makepp.sourceforge.net/) to build it on Ubuntu ,as it seems to be much handy than make.
+I use [makepp](http://makepp.sourceforge.net/) to build it on Ubuntu, as it seems to be much handy than make.
 To build it:
 ```
 > cd unix
 > makepp